deeplay-io/abort-controller-x/README.md

 };
 ```

-Retry function with exponential backoff.
+Retry a function with exponential backoff.

 - `RetryOptions.baseMs`